-The Business of Story podcast, hosted by Park Howell, is one of the top brand storytelling podcasts for story marketers with downloads topping 250,000 on iTunes alone, and tens of thousands more on Stitcher.
+The Business of Story podcast, hosted by Park Howell, is one of the top brand storytelling podcasts with downloads topping 275,000 as well as being named among 40 Best Small Business Podcasts in 2017.

 Each episode brings you the brightest content creators, advertising creatives, authors, screenwriters, makers, marketers, and brand raconteurs that show you how to make your story marketing stand out.

-- Are you a fan?
-Please leave a short review here, and tell Park which guests he should have on!
+- Please leave a short review here, and tell Park which guests he should have on!

-From the 78+ 5-star reviews from our fans on iTunes:
+From the 80+ FIVE STAR reviews from our fans on iTunes: